Pei-Cheng-Yu/java_project_recipe/README.md

 # 🍽️ Recipe Recommendation System

-This project is a Spring Boot application integrated with Google's ADK (Agent Development Kit) to generate and manage recipes using GenAI.
+This project is a Spring Boot application integrated with Google's ADK (Agent Development Kit) to generate and manage recipes using AI agent.
 It includes Swagger UI for API testing.

 ---